kalinchernev/eubfr-proxy-enrichment-service/README.md

 # EUBFR Proxy Enrichment Service

 During enrichment processes, sometimes a third party service could be down or experience difficulties.
-This service enables you to proxy a given third party service and simulating failures.
+This service enables you to proxy a given third party service and simulate failures.

 Having predictable failures on top of an actual service facilitates the development of fail-safe and more resilient sub-systems.